 The oral presentation of the proposal focuses on the dissertation.
-The student should demonstrate considerable depth of knowledge in the student's area of specialty and a clear understanding of the research methods that are needed for successful completion of the dissertation research.
-The oral presentation will begin with a presentation by the student on his/her dissertation topic and will be followed by questions and suggestions from the Ph.D.
-Qualifying Committee.
+The student should demonstrate a considerable depth of knowledge in the student's specialty area and a clear understanding of the research methods needed to complete the dissertation research successfully.
+The oral presentation will begin with a presentation by the student on their dissertation topic and will be followed by questions and suggestions from the Ph.D.
+Qualifying Exam Committee.

 The student is advanced to candidacy after successfully completing this examination.
-Students who fail the qualifying examination are given a second opportunity to take the examination.
-The committee will typically give suggestions to modify or enhance his/her proposal.
-Students who fail the examination at the second attempt will be required to withdraw from the Ph.D. program.
+Students who fail the qualifying examination may be given a second opportunity to take the examination.
+The committee will typically give suggestions to modify or enhance their proposal.
+Students who fail the examination on the second attempt will be required to withdraw from the Ph.D. program.

-Ph.D.
+4.4 Ph.D.
 Dissertation Defense

-Following advancement to Ph.D. candidacy, the student formally begins his/her dissertation research.
-The progress of the dissertation is monitored by the student's Ph.D.
+Following advancement to Ph.D. candidacy, the student formally begins their dissertation research.
+The progress of the dissertation research is monitored by their Ph.D.
 Dissertation Committee.
 The Ph.D.
 Dissertation Committee consists of 3 members.
-It is recommended that the Ph.D. candidate interact frequently with members of his/her dissertation committee to ensure that dissertation progress is acceptable.
+It is recommended that the Ph.D. candidate frequently interacts with members of their dissertation committee to ensure that dissertation progress is acceptable.

-After completion of the dissertation research, a written draft copy of the completed dissertation must be submitted to the Ph.D.
+After completing the dissertation research, a written draft copy of the completed dissertation must be submitted to the Ph.D.
 Dissertation Committee for review, evaluation, and determination of whether the draft thesis is ready for oral defense.
 Once a draft has been approved for defense, an oral defense of the dissertation will be scheduled.
 The oral defense is open to the entire academic community.
 It consists of a presentation followed by a question/answer period conducted by the Ph.D.
 Dissertation Committee and the audience.

-An abstract and title should be submitted to the Graduate Student Affairs Officer at least 10 days prior to the scheduled defense so that it can be advertised to the public for a period of at least one week.
+An abstract and title should be submitted to the Graduate Student Affairs Officer at least 10 days before the scheduled defense so that it can be advertised to the public for at least one week.
 No exceptions will be made for late abstracts.
-Dissertation Committee members should fill out the Form 5 and return it to the Graduate Student Affairs Officer as soon as possible after the defense.
-Please contact the Graduate Assistant for Form 5.
+Dissertation Committee members should fill out Final Defense PhD electronically through R'Grad.